grapheneX/grapheneX/.github/ISSUE_TEMPLATE/bug-report.md

 **Log Messages**
 Tell us what make you face this issue.
-Provide log messages if you get them when the error occur.
+Provide log messages if you get them when the error occurs.
-Also reproduction steps would be helpful for us to understand the situation.
+Provide reproduction steps that will help us understand the situation.

 **Expected behavior**
 A clear and concise description of what you expected to happen.